lapps/org.lappsgrid.examples/README.md

 </project>
 ```

-***Note***

-1. To get the right version number, please check the [Maven Central repository](http://mvnrepository.com/artifact/org.lappsgrid.maven/war-parent-pom).
-(As of February 2016, the latest is 2.0.5 .)

 ## API Dependency

-To make it easier for anyone to create a Lappsgrid web service, Lappsgrid dev team provides various API's.
+To make it easier for anyone to create a Lappsgrid web service, the Lappsgrid development team provides various API's.
 Currently packages of those APIs are hosted on ANC's Nexus repository.

 ### Repository set-up

-All public APIs to help writing Lappsgrid web service is released on [Maven Central](http://mvnrepository.com/artifact/org.lappsgrid).
+All public APIs to help writing Lappsgrid web services are released on [Maven Central](http://mvnrepository.com/artifact/org.lappsgrid).
 Thus developers don't have to set up additional repositories.

 ### Adding dependencies

-All of core APIs for Lappsgrid services are included `org.lappsgrid.all` package.
+All core APIs for Lappsgrid services are included in the `org.lappsgrid.all` package.

 Add a dependency to it to the current project:

 ```xml
 ...